rrweb-io/rrweb/docs/observer.md

 ### Time reversal

-We record a timestamp when each incremental snapshot is generated so that during replay it can be applied at the correct time.
+We record a timestamp when each snapshot is generated so that during replay it can be applied at the correct time.
 However, due to the effect of throttling, the timestamps of the mouse movement corresponding to the incremental snapshot will be later than the actual recording time, so we need to record a negative time difference for correction and time calibration during replay.

 ## Input